RogerHuauya/bude-semantic-search/README.md

 retrieval of images/audio using characteristic vectors.
 Both implementations will be applied to improve search in a recommendation system.

+#### Project Structure

+- `main.py`: Contains the implementation of the inverted index and the query logic.
+- `spotify_songs.csv`: CSV file with Spotify songs.
+- `blocks/`: Directory where partial blocks are stored.
+- `tf_idf.json`: JSON file with the IDF values for each term.
+- `doc_norms.json`: JSON file with the norms of the documents.

+#### Process Explanation

 #### Part 1: Construction of the Textual Inverted Index (Full-Text Search)

 ##### Backend